Fri, 12 Jun 2026

 “In this case, the claimant depends on the skill and judgement of the respondent’s service provider in preparing her house,” Salmi said.

-In another case involving a fraudulent Umrah package between Glocal Travel & Tours Sdn Bhd and Salmah Aripin, the hearing was postponed to June 24 as the respondent was absent.
+In another case involving an alleged fraudulent Umrah package between Glocal Travel & Tours Sdn Bhd and Salmah Aripin, the hearing was postponed to June 24 as the respondent was absent.

 * Do you have access to the Daily Express e-paper and online exclusive news?
 Check out subscription plans available.